open-energy-transition/Oh-my-Grid/docs/q&a.md

 ### <div class="tools-header">Who are you ?
 What is Oh My Grid?</div>

-OMG is an open, collaborative project that aims to map the electricity grid around the world, with a focus on power plants, high-voltage transmission lines, substations and major energy consumers, by contributing to OpenStreetMap.
+Oh My Grid (OMG) is an open, collaborative project that aims to map the electricity grid around the world, with a focus on power plants, high-voltage transmission lines, substations and major energy consumers, by contributing to [OpenStreetMap](https://www.openstreetmap.org/).

 ### <div class="tools-header">What is included in the scope of the project ?</div>